 The idea of a “killer doll” wasn’t exactly an unexplored thought when Child’s Play arrived in 1988.
 Surely, there were some fans in the audience who immediately thought back to the likes of “Talky Tina” on The Twilight Zone ...or any of the several other episodes of that series that also dealt with dolls or dummies come to life.
 Although the concept had been broached before, none of those other dolls had a personality half as large as that of Charles Lee Ray.
 That’s “Chucky” to his friends.

 Nor has the series gone through what you might call a typical franchise trajectory.
 After burning out in theatrical releases in the 2000s, one would naturally have expected Child’s Play to be more or less gone from the cultural discourse by this point.
-And yet the films actually managed to improve during their straight-to-video and VOD era, leading to renewed interest and the release of a brand-new remake, this one starring the voice of none other than Mark Hamill.
+And yet the films actually managed to improve during their straight-to-video and VOD era, leading to renewed interest and the release of a modern remake, this one starring the voice of none other than Mark Hamill.
 At the same time, there’s also the surprisingly well-received new Syfy TV series, simply titled Chucky.

 Now is the time, then, to reexamine the entire Child’s Play series, and put every Chucky outing in its place—including the remake.
 Here they are, from worst to best.